jverzani/BinderPlots.jl/docs/src/basic-graphics.md

 # Basics of BinderPlots

-The plotting interface provided picks some of the many parts of `Plots.jl` that prove useful for the graphics of calculus and provides a stripped-down, though reminiscent, interface around `PlotlyLight`, a package which otherwise is configured in a manner very-much like the underlying `JavaScript` implementation.
+The plotting interface provided by `BinderPlots` superficially resembles that of `Plots.jl`. `BinderPlots`  picks some of the many parts of `Plots.jl` that prove useful for the graphics of calculus and provides a stripped-down, though reminiscent, interface around `PlotlyLight`, a package which otherwise is configured in a manner very-much like the underlying `JavaScript` implementation.
 The `Plots` package is great -- and has a `Plotly` backend -- but for resource-constrained usage can be too demanding.

 Some principles of `Plots` are: